unity3d-jp/MeshSync/Documentation~/GeometryNodes.md

 # Geometry Nodes Synchronization

-Geometry Nodes is a feature that is currently only provided by Blender and used for modifying the geometry of an object with node-based operations.
+Geometry Nodes is a feature for modifying the geometry of an object with node-based operation that is currently only provided by Blender.
-Meshsync will automatically synchronize geometry node instances during the sync process from the DCC tool to Unity.
+Meshsync will also automatically synchronize geometry node instances during DCC &rarr; Unity synchronization.

 ## Operations